Pittsburgh & Surrounding Areas

 With this option, your pet is cremated privately at a licensed crematory.
 The ashes are contained in a lovely wooden urn with an engraved nameplate and will be returned to your primary care veterinarian within two weeks.
 They can also be made available directly from the crematory or mailed to you for an additional fee.

 This option is for families that don't wish to have their pet's ashes returned nor wish to bury at home.
-Pets are respectfully cremated with other pets at a licensed crematory and ashes are scattered in a rose garden.
+Pets are respectfully cremated with other pets at a licensed crematory and ashes are scattered on a private farm.

 We are here to answer your questions every day, from 7am - 11pm.
 Appointments are scheduled throughout the week, please call for availability.